txgisci/feature_extractor/README.md

 Use a Python version of 3.4 or greater.

-If you don't already have requests installed as a package, enter your anacondona prompt and type:
+If you don't already have requests installed as a package, open your anacondona prompt and type:
 ```
 pip3 install requests
 ```